spatie/snippets/README.md

 # Snippets

 We aspire to put as much of our code as realistically possible in packages.
-However, in some cases code can be either to specific to a project, or isn't package-worthy for various reasons.
+However, in some cases code can be either to specific to a project, or simply isn't package-worthy for other reasons.
 The goal of this repository is to have a centralized location for smaller code snippets and recipes that fall in to that category.

 ## Contributing